SeokLeeUS/PID_controller/README.md

-## Things to make sure to run on workspace:
+## The important thing to run Simulation on workspace environment:
 ```
 ./pid -0.002 -0.01 -10
 ```